learn-co-curriculum/phase-1-context-lab/README.md

 * **Argument(s)**
   * _None_
 * **Returns**
-  * Pay owed for all dates
+  * Sum of pay owed to all employees for all dates, as a number
 * **Behavior**
   * Using `wagesEarnedOnDate`, accumulate the value of all dates worked by the employee in the record used as context.
-Amount should be returned as a number.
+Amount should be returned as a number. **HINT**: You will need to find the available dates somehow....

 ### findEmployeebyFirstName